Thue77/azure_function_template/README.md

 ## General notes
-This template is setup specifically for the V2 Programming model, which is still in preview.
-Simply alter the code in [env_setup](./utils/env_setup.ps1.jinja) to change this behaviour.
+This template is setup to work for both programming model V1 and V2, but it is worht noting that some of the templates are not available in V2, which is also still in preview.

 ### Common issues
 * Some issues that have been encountered were solved by uninstalling and reinstalling both the ".Net 6 SDK" and the "Azure Functions Core Tools".